ferran1/symfony-messenger-resending-middleware/README.md

         new LoopCount(0)
     ]);

-In the ResendingMiddleware class you can change the resending threshold constant to how many times you would like to resend a message
+In the ResendingMiddleware class change the resending threshold constant to how many times you would like to resend a message

 ``  const RESEND_THRESHOLD = 10; ``